 |Table of Contents||History & Photographs||Rohatyn Families||New York Immigrants||Vital & Genealogical Records|

-This page was created in loving memory of those who lived and died there, of those who ventured out, and all who left a legacy for future generations.
+This page was created in loving memory of those who lived and died there, of those who ventured out, and especially those who left that legacy for us, their descendants.

 Nearby towns with Jewish Populations circa 1900, include (alphabetically),